How to bEE safe

 BEE-HAVIORS TO AVOID

-- Honeybees are agitated by vibration, such as caused by heavy equipment
+- Honeybees are agitated by vibration, such as caused by heavy equipment.
+Avoid mowing around hives.

-- Quick movements are a trigger for defensive behavior.
+- Quick movements are a trigger for defensive behavior and honey bees excel at detecting movement.
 Keep your motions slow and even.
 Never flick or swat.

 - Dark clothing upsets honeybees.
 Probably because it looks like a bear to them.
 This is why beekeeping clothing is white.